joannbrereton/rpi-yeoman-angular/README.md

 1. [Download and Install Hypriot](http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/)

-2. `docker run -i -t brereton/rpi-yeoman-angular`
+2. `docker run -i -t -d --name yo brereton/rpi-yeoman-angular`

     (alternatively, build from github: `docker build -t="brereton/rpi-yeoman-angular" github.com/brereton/yeoman`)

 ### Usage

-`docker run -i -t brereton/rpi-yeoman-angular`
+`docker run -i -t -d --name yo brereton/rpi-yeoman-angular`

 This will run the container and log you in as the "yeoman" user, ready to "yo".

+To run another shell while the containing is running

+`docker exec -it yo bash`

 ### Notes

-"sudo" works - if you need root, `sudo -s` will get you there.
+"sudo" works inside this container - if you need root, `sudo -s` will get you there.

 The default grunt port (9000) is exposed by default.